gp-dublincentral/jh-web/site/content/post/temporary-emergency-accommodation-east-wall-road.md

 date: 2022-11-18T18:12:18.594Z
-description: As an emergency measure, in response to extraordinary pressure on the international protection system and a lack of available accommodation for international protection applicants, the for ESB office building on East Wall Road has been converted into an accommodation centre.
+description: As an emergency measure, in response to extraordinary pressure on the international protection system and a lack of available accommodation for international protection applicants, the former ESB office building on East Wall Road has been converted into an accommodation centre.
 Some information below based on the briefing provided by the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) may be of interest to the local community.
+The Department will be circulating an information leaflet to all residents in the coming week.
 image: img/east-wall-ip-centre.png
 ---
 ## **C﻿ontext**